-Celiac Blood Test Covered by OHIP for next 5 Months in Ontario
+Celiac Diagnostic Blood Test Now Covered in Ontario Until March 31, 2023

-After 10 years of advocacy work by staff and volunteers at the Canadian Celiac Association (CCA) National office, we are pleased to share a new pilot program by the Ontario Ministry of Health will cover the cost of initial blood screening to help diagnose celiac disease (CD) in Ontario at any approved community-based laboratory from November 1, 2021, to March 31, 2022.
+We are pleased to share that a pilot program by the Ontario Ministry of Health will be extended until March 31, 2023.
+The pilot covers the cost of initial blood screening to help diagnose celiac disease (CD) in Ontario at any approved community-based laboratory.

 Please note: The free blood screening only qualifies for purposes of diagnosis only and NOT ongoing monitoring of symptoms.

 If you live in Ontario and you think you or a family member have celiac disease and have not yet been formally diagnosed, you must be consuming gluten in order for the test to be accurate.
 The individual must be over 2 years of age and must have a lab requestion from an eligible medical practitioner (see below).

 - It is advised you have both the tTg-IgA and total IgA tests.
 You do NOT need a full “celiac panel” to screen for celiac disease.
 The CCA recommends that only the IgA and tTg IgA tests are needed and these are the only tests covered by the pilot.
 If you do receive other tests or your practitioner is requesting additional ones, you will need to pay out of pocket, if they are not already covered by Third Party Insurance and cannot be reimbursed.

 - Visit your health care practitioner who is eligible to order laboratory tests.
 This includes physicians, midwives, and nurse practitioners.
 Naturopaths are not included.
 Please review the Q&A below for more information and questions.

 - Have a valid Ontario Health Card and are qualified to receive services under the government health insurance program.

 Share the news with your friends and family who you think have chosen not to get tested because of cost.